 4. Commissions.

-Sales Schema shall be entitled to receive a commission on Client sales of its Services to Businesses that were introduced to the Client by Sales Schema during the Term (or any extension of the Term).
-Commission amount and structure shall be
+Where the annual revenue of Client's contracted business with a Business is equal or greater to $200,000, Sales Schema shall be entitled to receive a commission on Client sales of its Services to Businesses that were introduced to the Client by Sales Schema during the Term (or any extension of the Term).
+Commission amount and structure shall be as described in Exhibit A attached hereto.

 5. Termination